 You may use available paid time off and may be eligible to receive short-term disability benefits if you contract the virus.
 If you are unable to come to work due to caring for a family member sick with the virus and are unable to work remotely, you are not eligible for short-term disability benefits.
 Please contact your HR representative to discuss your situation.
 Further personal leaves related to childcare constraints in states where daycare facilities are fully open should be discussed with your supervisor, manager, or HR contact.

 Is the company planning to lay-off or furlough employees if we don’t have enough work?

 While we continue to have strong demand for our products, this pandemic is changing the business environment for all companies, including introducing the potential of government-mandated workplace closures.
-Our ultimate goal is to provide a healthy and stable workplace for our employees well into the future and we’re committed to keeping a realistic view on all possibilities so we’re equipped to do so.
+Our goal is to provide a healthy and stable workplace for our employees well into the future, and we’re committed to keeping a realistic view on all options in service of that goal.
 If you have any questions, submit them using the form at the bottom of this page.

 What happens if a state or local government order requires my facility to close?